Mark-Island/App/README.md

 # Mark Island

-Mark Island is a CommonMark editor.
+Mark Island is a CommonMark editor for macOS.